Projects

 Digital Inclusion Projects

 Not everyone in the city region has the skills, confidence or computer equipment they need to safely access the internet and the many vital services which can be accessed online.
-VOLA and our members deliver projects to support people who are digitally excluded:
+VOLA and its members deliver projects to support people who are digitally excluded.

-- The Include IT Mersey Project provides free Essential Digital Skills skills training to eligible digitally excluded people aged 16+ living in the Liverpool City Region.
+• The Include IT Mersey Project provided free Essential Digital Skills skills training to digitally excluded Liverpool City Region residents over a 10 year period, from 2017 to 2026.

-- Initially funded through the European Social Fund (ESF) and The National Lottery Community fund from 2017 to 2023, the project is now funded through the Liverpool City Region UK Shared Prosperity Fund.
+• Originally funded through the European Social Fund (ESF) and The National Lottery Community fund from 2017 to 2023, the project was subsequently funded for a further 3 years through the Liverpool City Region UK Shared Prosperity Fund, from 2023 to 2026.

-- Since it began, the project has supported 3,100 digitally excluded people to develop basic digital skills and get online, 1,370 of whom have moved into employment, education/training, active job-search, or volunteering.
+• The project successfully supported 3,000 digitally excluded people to develop basic digital skills and get online, nearly half (1,466) of whom subsequently moved into employment, education/training, active job-search, or volunteering.

-- The project has also supported many thousands of other people across the city region through its network of volunteer-led digital drop-ins.
+• The project also supported many thousands of other people across the city region through its network of volunteer-led digital drop-ins.

 Employment and Skills Projects